ryan-lab-duke/gds-applications-site/_sources/activities/week1/activity-01.md

 # Activity 1

-Download the data for the assignment from [here](https://www.dropbox.com/scl/fi/zcqevrwv51k3oahjwwz7k/rivers.csv?rlkey=aal2mmo2kk6exeor3mw9i4lir&dl=0).
+In this activity, we will practice working with table data in Python.
+Download the data for the assignment from [here](https://prodduke-my.sharepoint.com/:x:/g/personal/jr555_duke_edu/ETFKJhCx9a5LrWvxNhFSvDIB3RAJT9G2zCHt_rsCedRZCg?e=uBa4oL).
 This dataset contains attributes for the some of the largest rivers in the world.
 In this activity, we will use the `pandas` package to do some basic analysis on this dataset.

 ```{image} images/global-rivers.webp
 :width: 600px